You Belong Here

 The Okanagan Nation Alliance (ONA) welcomed UBC to Syilx Okanagan territory in 2005.
 Since that time, UBC Okanagan has welcomed over 450 First Nation, Métis, and Inuit graduate students from across Canada.

-Aboriginal people at all levels of academia are a key factor in generating a vibrant learning culture that embraces Aboriginal ways of knowing, learning and creating.
+Indigenous people at all levels of academia are a key factor in generating a vibrant learning culture that embraces lndigenous ways of knowing, learning and creating.
 UBC Okanagan’s campus embraces graduate students as part of the fabric that promotes indigeneity while supporting students on their learning journey.